 - Aoyama was born with a birth defect that causes his navel laser to uncontrollably leak out and hurt him.
 To fix this, he uses a special belt that allows him to control the laser and use it as a proper superpower.

-- In Mage, Kevin Matchstick's baseball bat Excalibur is one of these.
+- Kevin Matchstick's baseball bat Excalibur is one of these.
 If Excalibur gets more than a few yards away from Kevin, his powers conk out.

 - One of the other avatars tells Kevin that he used to have a Power Crutch, but eventually learned to do without it.

 - Hawkman's wings aren't necessary for him to fly (that power comes from his belt) but they are necessary for him to steer.

 - Lady Liberty from the Force of July in The Outsiders.
 The Outsiders thought her energy blasts came from her torch and disarmed her.
 It turned out her power was internal and the torch just helped her focus it.

 - A lot of these in X-Men, usually of the sort that makes their powers less destructive.
 Cyclops needs his visor to make his beams controllable, and also to see.
 Surge needs her gauntlets to regulate her electricity levels.